FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 Subscribers to redirect campaigns have received the ability to interrupt the subsequent response pipeline.
 Requests that were issued in parallel are not affected, however.

-#### Remove all filters

-The `ff-asn-remove-all-filter` was renamed to `ff-asn-remove-all-filters`.
-Note the added `s` at the end.

-It no longer supports the `keep-category-path` attribute.
-See _Category Pages_ for how to implement category and brand pages.

 ## How To